+where $B$ is a $d$-dimensional standard Wiener process.
+The drift $b$ is assumed to be smooth and such that $b(x + e_i) = b(x)$ for the unit vectors $e_i$ with $i=2,\ldots,d$ (but not for $i = 1$).
+Furthermore, we assume that there exist smooth vector fields $b_\pm$ with unit period in \textit{every} direction and $\eta> 0$ such that

+Figure \ref{fig:example} is a typical illustration of the type of vector fields that we have in mind.

-If we denote by $X$ the same process, but with $\eps = 1$, then the process $X^\eps$ given by \eref{firstequation} is equal in law to the diffusive rescaling of $X$ by a factor $\frac{1}{\eps}$.
+If we denote by $X$ the same process, but with $\eps= 1$, then the process $X^\eps$ given by (\ref{firstequation}) is equal in law to the diffusive rescaling of $X$ by a factor $\frac{1}{\eps}$.
 In the sequel, we denote the generator of $X$ by $\CL$ and the generator of $X^\eps$ by $\CL_\eps$.
-We furthermore denote by $\CL_\pm$ the generators for the diffusion processes on the torus given by \begin{equ}[e:defXpm] dX^{\pm} = b_\pm\bigl(X^{\pm}\bigr)\,ds + dB(s)\;, \end{equ} and by $\mu_\pm$ the corresponding invariant probability measures.
-With this notation at hand, we impose the centering condition $\int_{\T^d} b_\pm(x)\,\mu_\pm(x) = 0$.
+We furthermore denote by $\CL_\pm$ the generators for the diffusion processes on the torus given by